Mary Berry Smoked Salmon Pate Recipe

 Recipe Tips

-• Refrigerate: Store the smoked salmon pate in an airtight container in the refrigerator.
-It will keep well for up to 3 days.
+Keep the pate in an airtight container or a bowl tightly covered with clingfilm.
+It will stay fresh for up to two days.

 Mary Berry Smoked Salmon Pate Nutrition Facts